ben-strasser/fast-cpp-csv-parser/README.md

 The library was developed and tested with GCC 4.6.1

-Note that VS2013 is not C++11 compilant and will therefore not work out of the box.
+Note that VS2013 is not C++11 compliant and will therefore not work out of the box.
 See [here](https://code.google.com/p/fast-cpp-csv-parser/issues/detail?id=6) for what needs to be adjusted to make the code work.

 ## Documentation

-The libary provides two classes:
+The library provides two classes:

   * `LineReader`: A class to efficiently read large files line by line.
   * `CSVReader`: A class that efficiently reads large CSV files.